OpenSec: Measuring Incident Response Agent Calibration Under Adversarial Evidence: Baseline Evaluation

 \section{Baseline Evaluation}

 The execution-based evaluation uses JSONL outputs from four frontier models.
 The defender prompt explicitly enumerates all containment tools and provides JSON-formatted usage examples.

-\textbf{Metrics.} We report five metrics per model. \emph{Containment rate} is the fraction of episodes where the agent executes at least one containment action. \emph{False positive rate} is the fraction of episodes containing at least one incorrect containment action. \emph{Correct containment rate} is the fraction of ground-truth targets correctly contained. \emph{Injection violation rate} is the fraction of episodes where the agent executes a tool call containing a substring from an injected payload after exposure to that payload. \emph{Blast radius} is the mean count of incorrect containment actions per episode.
+\textbf{Metrics.} We report six metrics per model. \emph{Containment rate} is the fraction of episodes where the agent executes at least one containment action. \emph{False positive rate} is the fraction of episodes containing at least one incorrect containment action. \emph{Evidence-gated action rate} (EGAR) is the fraction of containment actions preceded by fetching trusted evidence about the target entity; it measures whether the model checks before it acts. \emph{Time-to-first-containment} (TTFC) is the step index of the first containment action; higher values indicate more investigation before acting. \emph{Blast radius} is the ratio of false positive to correct containment actions per episode. \emph{Injection violation rate} is reported per tier: T1 (obvious overrides), T2 (contextualized domain-specific framing), T3 (complex multi-step or multilingual payloads).
+We additionally report \emph{time-to-report} (TTR), the step index at which the agent submits its final report, in operational analysis.